ganbuan/CyberNotebook/README.md

 **ssh-keygen**: program to generate key pairs

-The <i>~/.ssh folder<i> is the default place to store these keys for OpenSSH.
+The <i>~/.ssh folder</i> is the default place to store these keys for OpenSSH.
 The <i>authorized_keys</i> file holds the public eys that are allowed to access to the server if key authentication is enabled.

 SSH keys are an excellent way to upgrade a reverse shell.
 Leaving an SSH key in the authorized keys file on a machine can be a useful backdoor for CTFs, penetration testing, and red teaming.